FredKSchott/snowpack/www/posts/2020-05-25-v2-release-day.md

 - Caching files individually is more efficient.
 - There's no multi-file rebuilding/rebundling to worry about.

-Pair this with a platform like Snowpack that only builds individual files as requested by the browser, and you get a developer experience that's dramatically lighter-weight than your traditional, bundled dev server.
+Pair this with a platform like Snowpack that builds individual files as requested by the browser, and you get a developer experience that's dramatically lighter-weight than your traditional, bundled dev server.

 ## `dev` - A Better Dev Environment